 - Finally, if you’re advertising your text marketing program on television or web, the ads must be static when you get to the T&C.

 When it comes to writing out your full terms and conditions document, the CTIA has some requirements as well.
 We’ve listed them out for you below.
-The bolded items are what’s required to appear in your abbreviated version.
+The bolded items are required to appear in your abbreviated version.

 - Page Title

 - Shortcode Usage Disclosure

 - STOP Instructions

 In a world of data breaches and confidentiality leaks, it’s a huge leap in trust for customers to voluntarily share personal information with your business.
 Return the favor by spelling out for them exactly what you intend to do with the numbers you collect, who they’ll be shared with, how they’ll be stored, and any other relevant information.